What Development Promises: Different Peoples & Goals

 Income and Other Goals

 - Development is the sum total of income plus quality of life.
-Besides seeking more income one way or another, people also seek things like equal treatment, freedom, security, respect of others.
+Besides seeking more income one way or another, people also seek things like equal treatment, freedom, security, respect for others.

 - The average income can be calculated by dividing national income by the population.
 It is also called per capita income.

-Fig: Gini coefficient of India and other countries according to The World Bank (2014).
-Higher Gini Index means more income inequality
+Gini coefficient of India and other countries according to the world bank (2014), Higher Gini Index means more income inequality

-- Standard of living of people in a country depends on their per capita income.
+- The standard of living of people in a country depends on their per capita income.
 Countries with higher per capita income are more developed than others with less per capita income.

-(ii) Literacy Rate: It measures the proportion of literate population in the 7 and above age group.
+(b) Literacy Rate: It measures the proportion of the literate population in the 7 and above age group.

-(i) Life Expectancy at Birth: It denotes average expected length of life of a person at the time of birth.
+(a) Life Expectancy at Birth: It denotes the average expected length of life of a person at the time of birth.